clarknielsen/react-native-gotchas/README.md

 ## Gradle Files

 Finally, there's the issue of building the darn thing.
-The React Native docs offer some guidance on [generating an upload key](https://facebook.github.io/react-native/docs/signed-apk-android), but their instructions leave a lot to be desired.
+The React Native docs offer some guidance on [generating an upload key](https://facebook.github.io/react-native/docs/signed-apk-android), but their instructions on what to do with it afterwards leave a lot to be desired.

 Assuming you were able to generate a key, you'll still need to update your [build.gradle](./android/app/build.gradle) file located at `/android/app`.
 By default, there is only a `debug` option listed under `signingConfigs`.
 Update this section to look like the following: